bauyrjanj/rasa/README.md

     ERROR:  Could not load model due to Domain specification has changed.
 You MUST retrain the policy.
 Detected mismatch in domain specification.
 The following states have been
             - removed: slot_status_4
             - added:    .

-## 4.2 Solution:
+## 4.2 How I solved the above challenge:

 Made changes to the order of components in the pipeline and also changed the types (text vs categorical etc.) of the slots.
 After making these changes, the error disappeared.
+I am not 100% sure what the cause of this error but
+I suspect it has something to do with the categorical slots where values are listed and the max_history of the policies.
 I never encountered this issue with the rasa==2.5.0 before so this was new to me.

 ## 4.3 Decisions